SolarNetworkFoundation/solarnetwork.net/content/resources/services/plan-for-solar.md

 title: "Plan for solar"
 date: 2017-11-18
 draft: false
-brief: "We can advise you on whether, when, and how to integrate solar into your energy mix."
+brief: "We can advise you on whether, when, and how to integrate solar into your energy mix, and how to use SolarNetwork for maximum benefit."
 toc: true
 key: "plan-for-solar"
 audience: main